0xymg/Fastapi-Kafka-Async-Consumer/README.md

 ## Features

 - Asynchronous Kafka message consumption.
-- Stores messages in Redis with a time-to-live (TTL).
+- Stores messages asynchronously in Redis with a time-to-live (TTL).
 - FastAPI endpoints to view and flush data in Redis.